Closing pension gaps. Swiss pension system

 The amount of retirement pension paid out, and thus the size of the pension gap, depends on a variety of factors in addition to the last income:

-• Missing AHV contribution years: Every missing contribution year reduces the pension by 1/44 over the course of your life.
+- Missing AHV contribution years: Every missing contribution year reduces the pension paid after retirement by 1/44 for women and men.
 Contribution years are lost, for instance, if the AHV minimum contribution is not paid during a year due to childcare, studies, a language stay, or an extended trip.

-• Reduction of the conversion rate: A decreasing conversion rate lowers the retirement pension, as the pension is calculated by multiplying the accrued pension assets by this rate.
+- Conversion rate: A decreasing conversion rate lowers the retirement pension, as the assets accrued in the pension fund are multiplied by this rate to calculate the pension.

 Knowing the impacts of pension gaps